 6 Business Impacts of Poor Communication In the Workplace

 Effective company communication is essential to the success of any business.
-Communication is the blood flow of a company, delivering the information employees need to get work done and providing the mechanism for building and strengthening relationships at work.
+It is the blood flow of the company, delivering the information that employees need to get work done and providing the mechanism for building and strengthening relationships at work.

 The impact of poor communication in the workplace can be felt across the board, even leaking externally to customers.
 At the individual level, employees feel disconnected with no clear direction from management, leading to low satisfaction, engagement, and performance.
-At the department level, silos keep teams from working together efficiently and the absence of a clear vision and goals from the top can lead to unsatisfactory performance across the company.
-As this happens, customers take notice and often take their business elsewhere.
+At the department level, silos keep teams from working together efficiently and the absence of a clear vision and goals from the top can lead to unsatisfactory performance.

-Organizations that fail to prioritize communication between employees with the goal of connecting employees to company goals are likely to experience a range of negative outcomes.
-Here’s how poor communication impacts the workplace:
+Organizations that fail to prioritize communication and ensure that employees are connected to company goals are likely to experience a range of negative outcomes.
+Here’s how poor communication commonly affects the workplace: